Distressed Debt

 https://www.abi.org

 Fraudulent conveyance and preference claims give the debtor-in-possession — or a creditor committee acting in the debtor's stead — the right to recover value that was transferred away from the debtor in the period before bankruptcy under certain circumstances.
 A preferential payment is one made to a creditor in the ninety days before bankruptcy, on account of an antecedent debt, while the debtor was insolvent, that enables the creditor to receive more than it would in a Chapter 7 liquidation.
 A fraudulent conveyance is a transfer made with actual intent to hinder or defraud creditors, or a transfer made for less than reasonably equivalent value while the debtor was insolvent.
-Both types of claims are a regular feature of complex bankruptcies and can create significant recoveries for creditor estates — as well as significant exposure for transaction counterparties, lenders, and advisors who received value from the debtor prior to its filing.
+In the Caesars case, the second-lien creditors' central allegation — that Apollo and TPG had transferred valuable assets out of the operating subsidiary to protect them from the bankruptcy estate — was precisely a fraudulent conveyance theory, and the court-appointed examiner's finding that certain transfers were potentially avoidable shaped the ultimate settlement terms.

 https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title11-section547&edition=prelim